rvxyzc/BloxUI-Kit/README.md

 ----

-[!]
-UI libraries in this repo may break due to upstream changes.
+<p style="color: red; font-weight: bold;">⚠️ WARNING: UI libraries in this repo may suddenly break due to upstream changes.</p>